-The GED® diploma gives adults who didn’t graduate high school the opportunity they need to qualify for college and for more and better jobs.
+The GED® certificate gives adults who didn't graduate high school the opportunity they need to qualify for college and for more and better jobs.
 Taking and passing the GED test, though, can be difficult for people with disabilities.
-If you have a disability, it shouldn’t stop you from taking the GED test and showing what you know.
-The GED testing Service® provides special test-taking accommodations for GED students with many types of disabilities.
+If you have a disability, it shouldn't stop you from taking the GED test and showing what you know.
+The GED Testing Service® provides special test-taking accommodations for GED test students with many types of disabilities.

 500,000 People Will Pass the GED This Year.

 You’re here because you want to be one of them.
 The one-of-a-kind best-selling GED Academy learning program can get you there, fast and easy.

 Most people think of physical disabilities when they think of test-taking accommodations.
 GED test locations provide accommodations for people with many types of disabilities, however, including physical disabilities, emotional and mental health disabilities, learning disabilities, and ADHD (Attention Deficit/Hyperactivity Disorder).
 GED test locations can provide extended time, an audiocassette version, a braille test version, a talking calculator for the entire math test, a private room, supervised frequent breaks, or other accommodations specific to the disability.
 A qualified professional, such as your doctor, will need to provide documentation of your diagnosis and needs.